 What is the investment philosophy?

-Make sure to ask yourself if the investment make sense to you.
+Make sure to ask yourself if the investment makes sense to you.
 It may be great for 99% of the population but is it a fit for you and your current situation.
-Does it match up with your risk tolerance and time line?
+Does it match up with your risk tolerance and timeline?
 Really take the time to contemplate this.
 Further, do you understand it?
 Or is it too complex?
 Understanding this will help move you forward in a meaningful way.

 Do I trust the person giving the advice or offering the investment?

 Simply put, what is your gut telling you about who is behind this.
 What is the person’s credibility and credentials?
 Was it your cousin Eddie spouting off a stock tip at the family reunion?
 Or a longtime friend and financial advisor who has been in the industry for years?
 It may seem like a no-brainer to ask this question, but it is sometimes easy to get caught up in the hype of the product and the potential returns.